smidazai/scan_functional/supplementary.md

     ## p-value:  0.001

-**Secondary cluster 1**
+**Secondary cluster (2MLC)**

-We drop from the list of potential cluster all the observations belonging to the most likely cluster.
-For instance, if the most likely cluster contains the observations 1, 3, 5, the potential cluster with observations 8, 1, 3, 5, 10, is replaced by 8, 10.
-We then compute the NPFSS method on the new possible combinations
+We remove all observations belonging to the most likely cluster from the list of potential clusters.
+For example, if the most likely cluster contains observations 1, 3, and 5, then the potential cluster with observations 8, 1, 3, 5, and 10 is replaced by 8 and 10.
+We then compute the NPFSS method on the new combinations.

 ``` r
 cluster_g1_temp <- sapply(my_pairs_sp[[1]], function(x) setdiff(x, res_np$vec))